-Custom tabs and custom Homepages: Custom tabs are not supported on the HR2.
+Custom Homepages: Custom Homepages are not supported on the HR2.

 IR Blaster for source control: The HR2 IR blaster is not supported for source control or any use other than the case explained above.
 See Using the HR2 IR Blaster below for more information.